List of Miraculous: Tales of Ladybug & Cat Noir episodes

-Miraculous: Tales of Ladybug & Cat Noir is a French CGI action/adventure animated series produced by ZAG Entertainment and Method Animation, in co-production with Toei Animation, SAMG Animation, and De Agostini Editore.
+Miraculous: Tales of Ladybug & Cat Noir is a French CGI action/adventure animated series produced by ZAG Entertainment and Method Animation (later their joint venture Miraculous Corp.), in co-production with Toei Animation, SAMG Animation, and De Agostini Editore, as well as several international companies.
 It features two Parisian teenagers, Marinette Dupain-Cheng and Adrien Agreste, who transform into the superheroes Ladybug and Cat Noir, respectively, to protect the city from supervillains, created by the main supervillain Hawk Moth (renamed Shadow Moth in season 4 and Monarch in season 5).
-It airs in about 150 countries, each with its own order of episodes.
+It airs in about 150 countries, each with its own episode order.

 Prior to its debut in France in October 2015 on TF1, the series was first shown in South Korea in September 2015 on EBS1.
-In the US, the series debuted on Nickelodeon in December 2015 before it was removed from the network's schedule in 2016.
+In the US, the series debuted on Nickelodeon in December 2015, before it was removed from the network's schedule in 2016.
 In April 2019, the series was picked up by Disney Channel.
 It also aired on the KidsClick programming block until its shutdown in March 2019.

 In December 2016, Zag announced that Netflix had acquired USA video-on-demand streaming rights to Miraculous for seasons 1–3.
-The second season premiered in France on TF1's TFOU block in October 2017, and other channels throughout Europe.
-The world premiere of Season 3 was in Spain and Portugal on the Disney Channel in December 2018.
-In September 2019, it was confirmed by Zag that the air date for season 4 was slated for late 2020, but this was pushed to 2021, due to the COVID-19 pandemic.
+The second season premiered in France on TF1's TFOU block in October 2017, and on other channels throughout Europe.
+The world premiere of Season 3 was on the Disney Channel in Spain and Portugal in December 2018.
+In September 2019, it was confirmed by Zag that the air date for season 4 was slated for late 2020, but this was pushed to 2021 due to the COVID-19 pandemic.
 The fourth season premiere, "Furious Fu", was aired in Brazil on Gloob in March 2021.
-In France, the fourth season premiered on in April 2021, and on Disney Channel US in June 2021.
-In April 2021, it was announced that season 6 and 7, were in production.
+In France, the fourth season premiered in April 2021 and on Disney Channel US in June 2021.
+In April 2021, it was announced that seasons 6 and 7 were in production.
 In July 2022, an eighth season was greenlit.
-On 6 January 2025, it was announced that the sixth season would premiere on Disney Channel and Disney XD US on 25 January 2025, while the sixth season would premiere on 23 March 2025, in France.
+On 6 January 2025, it was announced that the sixth season would premiere on Disney Channel and Disney XD US on 25 January 2025, while it would premiere in France on 23 March 2025.